 Certain nationalities can apply for a tourist visa online for USD50.
 Online applications can be made through the following website only: https://evisa.ica.gov.pg/evisa/account/Apply

 Please do not apply for a online visa at the last minute, there can be delays in processing so we recommend you apply as soon as possible.
+The easy visitor 30 or 60 day e-visa is valid for 6 months from date of issue.

 Note that all tourism related services prepaid from outside Papua New Guinea are currently exempt from GST, and all published rates do not include GST.
 This is a PNG government incentive and subject to change without notice.
 We reserve the right to apply any changes to this policy as they occur.